DIVERSITY, EQUITY AND INCLUSION PROGRAM DIRECTOR

 Thorough knowledge of: Organization and function of County departments and agencies; County HR policies and labor contract provisions; diverse communities, educational institutions and organizations; principles and practices of public administration, including budgeting, reporting and maintenance of public records; principles and techniques of supervision.

-Skill to: Communicate effectively, both orally and in writing; plan, organize and implement county-wide workforce diversity and outreach programs; analyze and resolve problems; prepare clear and concise reports, correspondence and other written materials; exercise tact and diplomacy in dealing with sensitive and complex workforce diversity issues; investigate, interview and mediate complaints and concerns; assess workforce diversity, EEO/AAP and outreach activities and develop strategies to meet needs; manage resources to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain cooperative working relationships with outside agencies, elected officials, County management and employees, labor organizations, advisory committees, community and business organizations, applicants, the public and officials from other government agencies; exercise tact and diplomacy in dealing with sensitive, complex and confidential human resource and employee issues; facilitate group process; understand, interpret, explain and apply human resource laws, regulations, policies and procedures; operate office equipment, including personal computers and software applications.
+Skill to: Communicate effectively, both orally and in writing; plan, organize and implement county-wide workforce diversity, equity, and outreach programs; analyze and resolve problems; prepare clear and concise reports, correspondence and other written materials; exercise tact and diplomacy in dealing with sensitive and complex workforce diversity issues; investigate, interview and mediate complaints and concerns; assess workforce diversity, EEO/AAP and outreach activities and develop strategies to meet needs; manage resources to improve quality productivity and effectiveness; incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain cooperative working relationships with outside agencies, elected officials, County management and employees, labor organizations, advisory committees, community and business organizations, applicants, the public and officials from other government agencies; exercise tact and diplomacy in dealing with sensitive, complex and confidential human resource and employee issues; facilitate group process; understand, interpret, explain and apply human resource laws, regulations, policies and procedures; operate office equipment, including personal computers and software applications.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.